Property (T) for groups graded by root systems: Twisted Steinberg groups

 Now let It is easy to see that if $m$ is odd and $\zetta\in U(Z(R))$, then $q_{\zetta}$ has order $2$.

-The groups obtained from Chevalley groups of type $A_m$ via twisting by $q_{\zetta}$ (with $m$ odd and $\zetta\in U(Z(R))$) are called {\it hyperbolic unitary groups}.
+The groups obtained from Chevalley groups of type $A_m$ via twisting by $q_{\zetta}$ (with $m$ odd and $\zetta\in U(Z(R))$) are called \emph{hyperbolic unitary groups}.
 These groups have been originally defined by Bak~\cite{Bak} and are discussed in detail in the book by Hahn and O'Meara~\cite{HO} (see also \cite{Bak2}).

-\begin{Remark} It is easy to show that if $\chi$ is any diagonal automorphism of order $2$ of the Chevalley group $SL_{m+1}(R)$, then $\chi$ is graded conjugate to $q_{\zetta}$ for some $\zetta$ as above if $m$ is odd, and graded conjugate to $Dyn_*$ if $m$ is even.
+\begin{Remark} It is easy to show that if $\chi$ is any diagonal automorphism of the Chevalley group $\SL_{m+1}(R)$ such that the composition $Dyn_* \chi$ has order $2$, then $\chi$ is graded conjugate (in fact, conjugate by a diagonal automorphism) to $q_{\zetta}$ for some $\zetta\in U(Z(R))$ if $m$ is odd, and graded conjugate to $Dyn_*$ if $m$ is even; see also Observation~\ref{symisoasym} below.
 This yields a simple characterization of hyperbolic unitary groups among all twisted Chevalley groups. \end{Remark}

 .15cm Before turning to Example~1, we introduce some additional terminology from \cite{HO} (we note that our notations are different from \cite{HO}).